Ancient History and Archaeology MA (Honours) 2025 entry

 The MA (Hons) in Ancient History and Archaeology is a four-year course run by the School of Classics.
 The course focuses on the broad applications of archaeology to the history and culture of the ancient Mediterranean, and is closely integrated with other degree programmes in the School of Classics.

 During your first two years of study, you will typically take the modules offered by the Ancient History MA single Honours degree.
-These explore the history of the ancient Mediterranean and surrounding lands from a number of different perspectives; ancient empires - Persian, Hellenistic and Roman, cities from the Bronze Age to the end of the Roman empire, social history through case studies, and the histories that the Greeks and Romans constructed for themselves.
+These explore the history of the ancient Mediterranean and surrounding lands from a number of different perspectives: ancient empires - Persian, Hellenistic and Roman; cities from the Bronze Age to the end of the Roman empire; social history through case studies from the ancient Mediterranean world; and the histories that the Greeks and Romans constructed for themselves and which have been constructed around them in the modern world.

 The study of archaeology and material culture is deeply integrated into these sub-honours modules.
 Some modules feature specific archaeological segments and topics and offer the choice to conduct assessed work on archaeological themes.
 In other modules, archaeology shapes and informs all the topics you will study.